mirenja/Foundations_handin_three/README.md

 ###User Guide.
 *visit the site on : https://journals.onrender.com/
-*Browse to view existing articles.
-*For a new user , click on get started, register details.
+*Browse to view existing articles.you need to have a registered an account to create or modify an article *user managemnt: register and login  and account deletion and verification is under user,